ESLint Configs

 configs.javascript

-Intended for JavaScript code, it applies to the files ESLint considers as JavaScript by default: **/*.js, **/*.cjs, **/*.mjs; and it applies to them the following rule sets:
+Intended for JavaScript code, it applies to the files ESLint considers as JavaScript by default: **/*.js, **/*.cjs, **/*.mjs, as well as to any other files matched by other config objects in your config (i.e. it does not include files key, see ESLint docs for related configuration details); and it applies to them the following rule sets:

 • ESLint Core Rules — the recommended rule set, with minor overrides, and many additional rules enabled.